 - Invite the children to turn to page 1 of the Lent activity booklet. - Begin prayer by leading the children in the Sign of the Cross.
 Then say, "Let us remember that we are in the holy presence of God."
 Allow about 10 seconds of silence. - Read aloud the prayer on page 1 of the activity booklet.
-Invite the children to say "Amen," and then close with another Sign of the Cross. - Encourage the children to look at the image on the front of the activity booklet.
-Invite them to share what they see and to predict what the chapter might be about.
-Read the chapter title or invite a volunteer to read it.
+Invite all the children to say "Amen," and then close with another Sign of the Cross.